henryhsue/top_colors/README.md

 append to CSV file

-## Checklist (Personal notes - can ignore):
+## (ignore, personal notes) Checklist:
 - how do i get the hex value
 - how do we get top k?
 	count all the colors and save into a hash counter use a heap of size 3 to get the top 3 traverse heap and return
 - do we need to decode the image - yes.
 - how many goroutines to run?
-	limit by "Buffered Channel Semaphore"
+- limit by buffered channel Semaphore
 - implement priority queue
 	- have goroutine download images on the side
 	- place images into a queue